February 27, 2021 3 min read

 Native to the Arabian Peninsula, usage of this evergreen perennial for its health benefits can be traced back 6,000 years to early Egypt.
 Today it grows everywhere in just about any climate and is cultivated for agricultural and medicinal purposes worldwide.
 Aloe Vera is used for a variety of topical applications, including treatment of wounds, burns, relief from rashes/itching, and fading scars - but it’s also being consumed, which begs the question:

-Study after study suggests that there are numerous benefits to eating Aloe Vera for everything from digestion, skin, immunity, hydration, and more.
-Whether drinking Aloe Vera water, taking a concentrated Aloe Vera supplement, or simply eating raw Aloe gel, the leaves consist of 99.5% water with the remaining .05% solid material containing a wide range of compounds that include water-soluble and fat-soluble minerals, vitamins, enzymes, polysaccharides, phenolic compounds, organic acids, and glyconutrients that completely nourishes the body.
+Study after study suggests that there are numerous benefits to eating Aloe Vera for everything from digestion, skin, immune modulation, hydration, and more.
+Whether drinking Aloe Vera water, taking a concentrated Aloe Vera supplement, or simply eating raw Aloe gel, the leaves consist of 99.5% water with the remaining .5% solid material containing a wide range of compounds that include water-soluble and fat-soluble minerals, vitamins, enzymes, polysaccharides, phenolic compounds, organic acids, and glyconutrients that completely nourishes the body.

-Loaded with minerals, Aloe Vera supports a healthy cellular enzyme system and makes our metabolism function as it should be.
+Loaded with minerals, Aloe Vera supports a healthy cellular enzyme system and helps aid metabolic function.
 There’s calcium for bones, teeth and cellular signaling; zinc and magnesium, which are essential for our metabolism, plus magnesium keeps your nerves, muscles, heart rhythm and bones healthy; chromium enhances insulin that provides energy to cells.
 Other minerals included copper, potassium, and sodium—the latter two helps keep our electrolytes in balance.

 Aloe vera naturally provides a source for vitamins A, C, D, E, B, B-1, B-2, B12, and folic acid.
 Vitamins A, C, and E are antioxidants that help to protect cells, and the folic acid can help increase the antioxidants in other healthy foods to absorb vitamins and nutrients.
 Vitamins B-12 aids in maintaining a healthy cardiovascular and nervous system, along with serving multiple metabolic functions.